MauBenavidesS/CPPad/README.md

 ## Features
 - **File Operations:** CPPad allows users to open and save text files easily.
 - **Find and Replace:** The editor includes a basic find and replace functionality to search and replace text within the document.
+- **Zoom Feature:** CPPad now includes a zoom feature, allowing users to adjust the text size for better readability.
 - **User Interface:** The user interface is straightforward, featuring a menu bar with options for file operations and a resizable text editing area.

+## Requirements
+To successfully build CPPad, make sure to install the `tchar.h` library.

 ## How to Use
 1. **Open File:** Click on the "Open" option in the menu to load an existing text file into the editor.
 2. **Save File:** Use the "Save" option in the menu to save the current content to a file.
 3. **Find and Replace:** Access the find and replace functionality through the "Find" option in the menu.
+4. **Zoom In/Out:** Utilize the new zoom feature to adjust the text size for better visibility.

 ## Building and Running
 To build and run the CPPad project, follow these steps: